Skip to main content

 • A property can be moved to another customer, BUT only if there are no open jobs or invoices linked to it.

-• All jobs, service agreements, maintenances, projects, must be canceled, and any related invoices must be closed/voided before a property can be transferred.
-If this is done, reach out to Support team so they can do the transfer.
+• All jobs, service agreements, maintenances, projects, must be canceled, and any related invoices must be voided before a property can be transferred.
+If this is done, our support team can handle the transfer once that's done.

-• You can schedule new work there, while existing jobs stay with the original property.
+• You can schedule new work on the newly created property, while existing jobs stay with the original property.

 • Go to the Property